The phases of onboarding

 - Detailed information about the company

-- What products and services are offered
+- Which products and services are offered

 - What must be observed with regard to data protection and occupational safety?